 H190 - A 5 Cr.

 H191 - W 5 Cr.

 H263 - Sp 5 Cr.

 This three-quarter sequence comprises the first year of the honors program in mathematics.
-It is designed to challenge talented, highly motivated students who enter the University with some familiarity with computational calculus, regardless of their chosen major area of study.
+It is designed to challenge talented, highly motivated students, regardless of their chosen major area of study.
 The courses introduce students to the mathematical underpinnings of calculus and stimulate the development of mathematical thinking, in addition to covering the material of the traditional calculus sequence.
 This sequence will substitute for Math 151, 152, 153, 254 and 551.
 It is taught by faculty members in small sections with considerable teacher-student interaction.

+Topics Covered:

-Topics Covered: Properties of real numbers.
+Properties of real numbers.
 Mathematical Induction.
 Definition of integral.
 Integrals of polynomials and trig functions.
 Applications.
 Continuity, limits, derivative and applications.
 Fundamental theorem and integrations techniques.
 Taylor series.
 Some 1st order differential equations.
 Complex number field.
 Sequences and series of numbers and functions.
 Uniform convergence.
 Power series.
 Functions of several variables.
 Vectors.